Gedevan-Aleksizde/HellishQuartJP/README.md

     * **Note**: the latest MelonLoader (v0.5.4) shouldn't work. install v0.5.3 insteadly if you want to install it manually.
 * Default font for translated text is "Yu Mincho" (游明朝, one of standard Japanese font family for Windows OS).
 You can change the font at `OverrideFont` field in `AutoTranslator/Config.ini` file.
 * Some text may be trimmed because I can't change the size.
-* If you want to build this mod by yourself, build the dependent two mods (XUAT and MelonLoader) following their sln files, then run `make-installer.ps1` I create the installer by Nullsoft Scriptable Install System (NSIS)
+* If you want to build this mod by yourself, run `make-installer.ps1`.
+I create the installer by Nullsoft Scriptable Install System (NSIS)

 # Credits